Exotic, attractive and largely kill-proof, is it any surprise that cacti are popular houseplants?

 Another downside is the fact that metal is an excellent heat conductor, meaning that is provides no insulation to your cactus’s delicate roots.

-Remember when we said earlier that cacti don’t do well with sudden soil temperature changes?
+Typically, cacti do not respond well to sudden soil temperature changes.
 Unfortunately, your cactus will quickly feel any fluctuation in the ambient temperature if you use a metal container.

 Benefits of Metal